OmarPhysics/Courses_of_Platzi/README.md

 # Platzi Courses
-Here you will find theory and activities from Platzi courses about Machine Learning and Data Scienc.
+Here you will find theory and activities from Platzi courses about Machine Learning and Data Science.